-A snow emergency is called automatically whenever snow in excess of three inches has fallen, and may be called by City staff when conditions are warranted.
+A snow emergency may be called by City staff anytime conditions are warranted.
 The snow emergency remains in effect until the end of the snow event and resulting plowing activities.

-During a snow emergency, a parking ban is in effect.
-Vehicles may not be parked on the street until the street has been plowed full width.
+During a snow emergency, a parking ban is in effect for 48 hours, or until the street you park on has been plowed full width (whichever occurs first).

 Parking bans during snowy weather

-A parking ban is in effect in Bloomington (1) when the National Weather Service has announced that three inches or more of snow has continuously fallen, or (2) when the City of Bloomington declares a snow emergency.
+A parking ban is in effect in Bloomington when the City of Bloomington declares a snow emergency.